djalbat/Easy-RichTextarea/README.md

 # EasyUI-RichTextArea

-A textarea component that handles and hands off events well.
+A textarea element that handles and hands off events well.

-The `RichTextArea` component enshrines the concept of being active, that is visible (presumably) *and* hogging the user input.
-Hogging the user input means that several event handlers are registered to handle user input events when the component is activated.
-These handlers are then unregistered when the component is deactivated.
-Using it will take some of the headache out of having multiple textareas in one application because only an active component will invoke its handlers.
+The `RichTextArea` element enshrines the concept of being active, that is visible (presumably) *and* hogging the user input.
+Hogging the user input means that several event handlers are registered to handle user input events when the element is activated.
+These handlers are then unregistered when the element is deactivated.
+Using it will take some of the headache out of having multiple textareas in one application because only an active element will invoke its handlers.

 It also provides better event handling.
-For example, its captures the `focus` event but defers passing it on for a tick so as to be able to provide both the content and selection values as arguments to its focus handler.
+For example, its captures the `focus` event but defers handing it off for a tick so as to be able to provide both the content and selection values as arguments to its focus handler.
 Similarly, the change handler will be invoked whenever the content or selection changes, no matter how often, rather then just when the enter key is pressed (say) or when the focus is lost.

 ## Related projects